 The College’s Liberal Arts Career Services team offers tools to help undergraduates translate their in-class work into real-life jobs.

 Current and prospective HDO majors with questions regarding classes and requirements can schedule an advising appointment with HDO’s Academic Advisor Jason Gentry online.
 Please note that all appointments using the above link will be set up via Zoom.
 Jason can be reached at firstname.lastname@example.org.

-Current and prospective HDO majors with questions related to the program in general and potential career paths that an HDO degree will prepare you for can schedule a meeting with HDO Assistant Professor of Instruction, Dr. Amy Nathan Wright at firstname.lastname@example.org.
+Current and prospective HDO majors with questions related to the program in general and potential career paths that an HDO degree will prepare you for can schedule a meeting with HDO Assistant Professor of Instruction, Dr. Tracy Wuster at email@example.com.

 The HDO bachelor’s program focuses on understanding organizational dynamics and behaviors—how organizations work—which is an essential skill in today’s rapidly changing work environment.
 To succeed, leaders need more than good functional skills; they need to communicate well across silos, understand complex organizational interdependencies, and adapt to ambiguous and rapidly changing business environments.

 HDO’s Founding Director and Psychology Professor Art Markman provides an overview of the HDO Bachelor’s Degree.